 What devices use HDR10/Dolby Vision?

-While most HDR TVs should come built-in with HDR apps, there are a few other options to get your high dynamic range fix.
+While all new HDR TVs come built-in with HDR apps, there are plenty of other options to get your high dynamic range fix.